josebrwn/csgo-livegames/README.md

 ```js
 pm2 start ecosystem_win.json --env=development
 ```
+The ecosystem files provide you with three environments: development, staging, and production.
+Each environment will also post to a different  API (if you do not assign an API it will default to jsonplaceholder.com).

-You can also set environment variables manually, e.g. on Windows:
+You can set environment variables manually, e.g. on Windows:
 ```js
 // set environment to development:
 set NODE_ENV=development